 January 14, 2019—Following thorough conversations about STFM’s role in health equity, the Board of Directors has approved a policy statement against discrimination.
 We believe STFM and its members benefit from having a strong statement against all discrimination.
 This policy was developed following more than a year of discussions focusing on how STFM should address health equity issues.

 January 11, 2019—STFM is accepting applications for three learning collaborative pilot projects, designed to increase the pool of community-based preceptors and the quality of training at ambulatory sites.
 Family medicine departments, in collaboration with other specialties and professions, will pilot standardized student onboarding resources and processes and/or pilot standardized preceptor onboarding and engagement resources.
-Resources and processes for each project will be provided by STFM, along with survey and evaluation tools.
+Resources and processes for each project will be provided by STFM, along with survey and evaluation tools. (call is now closed)

 January 10, 2019—The STFM Ethics and Humanities Collaborative has opened the call for applicaitons for the 2019 STFM Annual Poetry and Prose Contest.
 The theme this year is "Of Medicine and Mirth: Expressions of Joy or Humor in Practice."